LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 7:57 AM

 Got to finish up day 2 for Erlang and have gone through some of the material for day 3.
 I found myself rather amused at the idea of spawning processes for the concurrency.

+## August 8, 2018

+### 7:54 AM

+Got to finish up the chapter on Erlang and I've got to say, I was very impressed with how well you could do concurrency.
+It was also impressed with how it could easily monitor processes and restart them whenever needed.
+Now I get the "Let it crash" philosophy of the language and it's amazing.